Plan your trip

 Puerta del Sol & Plaza Mayor

-Madrid’s central squares, vibrant, historic, and perfect for a coffee stop or an afternoon of people-watching.
+Madrid’s historic heart, perfect for a coffee stop or an afternoon of people-watching.

 Gran Vía

-The city’s most famous avenue: theatres, elegant façades, flagship stores and all the energy of Madrid on display.
+Theatres, architecture, flagship stores and the full energy of Madrid on display.

 Football & Stadium Icons